 INTERIM PAYMENTS AND THE SERIOUSLY INJURED CLAIMANT: SOMEWHERE TO LIVE OR DOWN AT EELES?

-Cases and principles relating to interim payments and accommodation in catastrophic injury cases.
+Cases and principles relating to interim payments and accommodation in catastrophic injury cases are considered.

 Prior to the decision in Cobham Hire Services –v- Eeles EWCA Civ 204 it was a relatively simple matter to obtain a substantial interim payment in a catastrophic injury case.
 All that had to be show was that the payment sought was a reasonable proportion of the damages likely to be awarded.
 The court was not concerned with how that money was to be spent.